adagj/ECS_SOconvection/README.md

 - **CMIP6_ATMOS_UTILS.py**: python functions used for calculating global, seasonal, time avgerages, subtract sub-regions, regridding etc. for atmsopheric CMIP6 data

-- **CMIP6_SEAICE_UTILS.py**: python functions used for sea ice regridding to lat-lon grids, gobal averages and sums, extract sub-regions etc. for sea-ice CMIP6 data.
+- **CMIP6_SEAICE_UTILS.py**: python functions used for ocean and sea ice variables regridding to lat-lon grids, gobal averages and sums, extract sub-regions etc. Used for both CMIP5 and CMIP6 data.
 Some functions used in CMIP6_SEA_ICE_UTILS.py import functions from CMIP6_ATMOS_UTILS.py

-Please Note!
 - For the regridding package xesmf to work properly, you need to make a new conda environment before installing the packages:

 ```